Loading message...

 When playing Simcountry, you can decide to play as a CEO of an enterprise.
 Enterprises are groups of corporations.
 When you play the enterprise game, you are building new corporations or you can takeover corporations owned by others and you build up your own enterprise that can include 10 corporations or it can be very large and include 750 corporations.

-The objective of the CEO is to create a successful enterprise stretching over many countries, producing many products.
-The enterprise becomes successful if the corporations it owns are profitable and contribute their profits to the enterprise.
+The objective of the CEO is to create a successful enterprises stretching over many countries, producing many products.
+The enterprise becomes successful if the corporations it owns are profitable.

-As CEO, you can trade in products and you can buy and sell corporations.
-You can bring corporations to the stock market and you can trade shares on that market gaining control of other public corporations trading there.
+As CEO, you can trade in products and in corporations.
+You can bring corporations to the stock market and you can trade shares, gaining control of other public corporations.

 You can build up relations with other CEOs and presidents and participate in a common market with your friends and game partners.

-Enterprise leaders have access to the cash market where game assets can be traded for Gold coins that represent real cash.
-Game money can be exchanged into cash.
-Corporations can be traded for cash and complete enterprises can be traded for Gold coins.
+Enterprise leaders have access to the Direct Trading Market.
+Gold coins can be exchanged into game money and complete enterprises can be traded for Gold coins.

 Table of Contents: